drmcnelson/TCD1304-Sensor-Device-with-Linear-Response-and-16-Bit-Differential-ADC/README.md

 ## Origins of non-linearity and electrical characteristics of CCD spectrometers
 The following provides some insight into how the above phenomena emerge in   a CCD spectrometer (or imaging system).
-We start with how the signal is produced and retrieved from a CCD detector.
+We start with nature of the signal produced on reading a CCD detector and in particular the case where the instrument has good resolution and can produce narrow lines.

-A simple way to think of a CCD is as an array of photodectors that produce charge when exposed to light, backed by a kind of shift register that preserves the quantity of charge while it is shuttled along the register in response to a clock signal.
-At the last such pixel, charge is converted to voltage and presented at the output pin.
+A simple way to think of a CCD is as an array of photodectors that produce charge when exposed to light, backed by a kind of shift register that preserves the quantity of charge while it is shuttled along the register towards one end in response to a clock signal.
+At the last pixel, charge is converted to voltage and presented at the output pin.
 The response up to this last step, depends on  the combined transfer efficiencies from photodetector to readout register and then along the length of the readout register.
 <p align="center">
 <img src="Images/ccdclockedreadout.jpg" alt="CCD Readout" width="85%">
 </p>